 How to Help Your New Cat Feel at Home

-Congratulations on adopting a new cat or kitten.
-While you and your family are probably quite eager to shower your new family member with lots of love and attention, your new cat might still be a bit shy and anxious.
+Congratulations on adopting a new kitten or cat!
+While you and your family are probably quite eager to shower the newest member with lots of love and attention, your pet might still be a bit shy and anxious.
 This article covers some simple things that you and your family can do to make your newly adopted cat feel at home.

 - 91% of pet owners surveyed regard their pets as members of the family.